junxit/us-congress-bills-112/metadata.md

 - 2012-12-04 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-12-04 — On passage Passed without objection.
 - 2012-12-04 — Passed/agreed to in House: On passage Passed without objection.
+- 2012-12-05 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.